 This advice on how to leave your husband will help you figure out what steps to take.
 The first is deciding if you should leave him – which isn’t easy, no matter how disappointing your marriage is.
 These tips are for wives thinking about divorce, but aren’t quite ready to leave their husbands.

 “A divorce is like an amputation; you survive it, but there’s less of you.” ~ Margaret Atwood.

 If you’re thinking about leaving your husband, you need to learn as much about separation and divorce as possible.
 Read books like Contemplating Divorce: A Step-by-Step Guide to Deciding Whether to Stay or Go.

-Talk to a marriage counselor or marriage coach.
+Talk to a marriage counselor or marriage coach about how to leave your husband.
 See your pastor or spiritual leader.
 You’re not looking for someone to tell you what you should do; you’re looking for wise counsel to help you make the right decision.
 You might even consider joining a divorce support group, and talk to people about their decision to divorce or separate.

 And, take a look at these signs that a marriage is worth fighting for.
 They may help you make the decision only you can make.

 The tips in this article are intended to help women decide if they should leave their husbands.
 If you already know you want to leave, read How to Leave a Man You Love – But Can’t Live With.